Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon R9 270 will be 149% faster than the Radeon R9 M375X in general, due to its higher bandwidth. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon R9 270 should theoretically be a lot superior to the Radeon R9 M375X in general. (explain)

-Texel RateThe Radeon R9 270 should be much (approximately 77%) more effective at texture filtering than the Radeon R9 M375X. (explain)
+Texel RateThe Radeon R9 270 is a lot (more or less 77%) more effective at texture filtering than the Radeon R9 M375X. (explain)

-Pixel RateThe Radeon R9 270 will be much (approximately 77%) better at FSAA than the Radeon R9 M375X, and also should be able to handle higher resolutions more effectively. (explain)
+Pixel RateThe Radeon R9 270 should be much (about 77%) more effective at full screen anti-aliasing than the Radeon R9 M375X, and also should be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison